Daniellera/chi-bepazam/readme.md

+## Chi Bepzam?
-This is an vanilla JS app that helps housewives choose what to cook by choosing from a list that provided base on their available ingredients at home.
+This is a vanilla JS app that suggest housewives what to cook by choosing from a list that provided to them base on their available ingredients at home.

-#Designed and Developed by: Daniellera
+*Designed and Developed by:* __Daniellera__